-A.3.3 Finance
+A.3.2 Finance

 The District supports fiscally responsible organizations.
-As part of the District's efforts to support fiscally responsible organizations, indirect costs should not exceed 30% of the total budget.
+As part of the District's efforts to support fiscally responsible organizations annual overhead expenses, or indirect costs, should not exceed 30% of the total budget.

 The applicant and, if applicable, the fiscal sponsor must include copies of: